anupj/anupj.github.com/_posts/2014-06-25-return-statement-in-finally.markdown

         returnVar = 'I am set in the Catch block.';
         return returnVar;
       } finally {
-        returnVar = 'I am set in the Finally block.' return returnVar;
+        returnVar = 'I am set in the Finally block.';
+        return returnVar;
       }
       return returnVar; // Execution will never reach this statement